13 15 15Call

 To dispute a TAC claim decision, you’ll need to lodge your dispute within 12 months of the TAC denying your claim.
 This applies to:

-If you’re worried that you’ve missed out on disputing a decision, contact a TAC lawyer as soon as possible.
+If you’re worried that you’ve missed out on disputing a decision, contact our TAC lawyers in Melbourne as soon as possible.
 There are sometimes exceptions to this timeframe, so speaking to a specialist TAC lawyer will help you understand your options.

 If you disagree with a TAC decision, it isn’t necessarily the end of the road.
 Understanding the TAC protocols and what to do if you disagree with a TAC decision can be the difference between an unsuccessful or a successful claim.
 You may be able to change the TAC’s decision by making a TAC dispute application, requesting a TAC informal review, or even an application to VCAT, and having a specialised TAC lawyer on your side will make the process smoother.
 If you have any further questions or would like to find out how to get a lawyer to help with your TAC dispute, contact us for some personalised advice from one of our TAC lawyers today.